 The beauty of Medium is that it’s a simple text editor that promotes your articles to people who would read it and it is a great way to set yourself out there.
 It’s a place where the focus is on the publications instead of the authors.
 But (there’s always a but)..
 With Medium, what you see is pretty much what you get – there’s no option in changing the design, layout, limited analytics, you are not the owner of your content and similar.

-To get yourself familiar with how Medium works, we recommend you visit these publications for start:
+To get yourself familiar with how Medium works, we recommend you visit these publications for a start:

-So, in the terms of WordPress vs Medium, which one should you use?
+So, in terms of WordPress vs Medium, which one should you use?

 No, I won’t just tell you to use WordPress – what you should be doing is using BOTH WordPress and Medium.
 And, why?
 Simply, Medium has that built in shareability and community in itself that will help you in reaching more awareness of your work and/or business.
 So, it could be a great opportunity to use Medium as a marketing tool for you and your work.

-What are your experiences on using Medium and WordPress, which one suits you better and would recommend?
+What are your thoughts on using Medium and WordPress, which one suits you better and would recommend?